A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Methods for determination of kinematic parameters

 \section{Methods for determination of kinematic parameters}

-The Ogorodnikov--Milne (O--M) model is based on Helmholtz' theorem for stellar systems: within a small region surrounding any point in a stellar system, the velocities of the centroids consist of the velocity of rigid translation of the region, the velocity of rigid rotation of the region with instantaneous angular velocity and the velocity of deformation of the region \citep{Ogorodnikov1965}.
-The model was proposed by \cite{Ogorodnikov1932} and then generalised to the three-dimensional case by \cite{Milne1935}.
-In the O--M model, the stellar velocity field filling a certain spatial region is considered as a continuous deformable medium, which allows us to study the stellar motion with the methods of continuum mechanics.
+The Ogorodnikov-Milne (O--M) model is based on Helmholtz's theorem for stellar systems: within a small region surrounding any point in a stellar system, the velocities of the centroids can be modelled as the superposition of a rigid translation and rotation velocity plus a deformation component velocity of the region \citep{Ogorodnikov1965}. \cite{Ogorodnikov1932} proposed this model and \cite{Milne1935} generalised it to the three-dimensional case.
+The stellar velocity field, which fills a given spatial region, is treated as a continuous deformable medium, which allows us to study stellar motion using the methods of continuum mechanics.

-In the Cartesian Galactic coordinate system ($x_k$), the general form of the expansion of the velocity field ${\textbf V}({\textbf r})$ in the vicinity of the centroid located at ${\bf r}_0$ is:
+In the Cartesian Galactic coordinate system ($x_k, k=1,2,3$), the general form of the expansion of the velocity field ${\textbf V}({\textbf r})$ in the vicinity of the centroid located at ${\bf r}_0$ is:

 where "0" denotes the derivatives at $x_{k0} =(x_0,y_0,z_0)$.
 In order to analyze the stellar velocities $ V_i$ inside the sphere with radius $r\ll R_0$ (distance to the Galactic Centre) in the O--M model, we can restrict the expansion of the series to the first order terms: